BenjaminAlamu/backend-developer-test/README.md

 # Software Developer Application Test

-Create an API that serves the latest scores of fixtures of matches in a “**Mock Premier League**”
+Create a mini webapp that simulates teams and matches in a “**Mock Premier League**”

 - **Admin accounts** which are used to
   - signup/login